Chidinma001/alx-system_engineering-devops/0x00-shell_basics/README.md

 print working directory
 list all files
-my_ first_ directory is in the tmp directory
+my_ first_ directory is in the tmp director move from one place to the other